Ressa Kania Dewi

 Ressa Kania Dewi (born 15 September 1994) is an Indonesian swimmer.
 She competed in the women's 200 metre freestyle event at the 2017 World Aquatics Championships held in Budapest, Hungary.

+Career

 In 2018, she competed in the women's 200 metre freestyle, 800 metre freestyle and 1500 metre freestyle events at the 2018 Asian Games held in Jakarta, Indonesia.
 She also competed in the women's 200 metre individual medley and 400 metre individual medley events.
 She also represented Indonesia in two relay events: the women's 4 × 100 metre freestyle relay and 4 × 200 metre freestyle relay events.